 The Company's consolidated financial statements for the financial years ended 31 December 2018 and 31 December 2019 have been audited by the Company's auditor and are incorporated in this Prospectus by reference, together with the audit report for respective year.

-The Company's interim reports for the periods January - June 2020 and January - September 2020 have been prepared in accordance with IAS 34 and the Swedish Annual Accounts Act.
-The Company's interim reports for the periods January - June 2020 and January - September 2020 have not been audited.
+The Company's consolidated year-end report for 2020 have been prepared in accordance with IAS 34 and the Swedish Annual Accounts Act and have not been audited.

 In this Prospectus the following documents are incorporated by reference.